 Want to work with your friend but they’re half-way across the world?
 You can use the /tpa PlayerName command (“TelePort Ask”) to request that they let you teleport to them.
 The /call PlayerName command does the same thing, if you find it easier to remember.
 You can also use /tpahere PlayerName to instead request that a player should teleport to you.
 If someone has sent you a teleport request then you can type /tpaccept or /tpdeny to accept or cancel it.
 Friendly tip: Remember that it’s considered rude to constantly request teleports without asking in chat first!

 Returning to spawn

-You can return to the spawn of our main world, Tesseract, at any time.
+You can return to the server’s Lobby at any time.
 Just use the /spawn command and you’ll be whisked away in a jiffy!

 Sending and replying to whispers / private messages

 If you just want to talk with one other player without the whole server seeing it, you can send a whisper to them by using the /w command like so: /w PlayerName Hey, how’s it going?
 If a player has sent you a whisper, you can reply to it with the /r command by typing /r I’m great thanks!
 One important note about sending replies with /r is that your reply will be sent to the player who whispered you last, so watch out if you are talking privately with more than one player at once.

 Sending and reading mail

 You might want to send a message to a player who is currently offline.
 This can be done by sending them mail with the /mail command, like this: /mail send PlayerName I’ve got those quartz blocks you wanted.
 If someone has sent you a mail then you’ll see a message after you log in like the one in the picture.
 To read your mail you can type /mail read and they’ll be shown in the chat box.
 To get rid of the messages in your mailbox, type /mail clear.

 Locking doors and containers